 Read Our Founder’s Personal Note here.

 Mr Tan Tock Seng was born in Malacca in 1798.
 He was the third son of an immigrant father from Fujian province in China and a Peranakan mother.
-As a young man full of entrepreneurial drive, Tan Tock Seng ventured to Singapore in 1819 to start a small roadside business.
-He would buy fruits, vegetables and fowl from the countryside and hawk the fresh food in the city.
+As a young man full of entrepreneurial drive, Tan Tock Seng ventured to Singapore to start a food supply business.
+He would buy fruits, vegetables and fowl from the countryside and sell the fresh produce in the city.

 Hardworking and thrifty, he saved up enough money to open a shop in Boat Quay and proved to be a fine businessman.
 It was likely that he spoke English and he made his fortune when he entered into some speculation with an English friend, Mr J.H.
 Whitehead.

 Mr Tan owned large tracts of prime land and properties.
 In time, he became an influential Chinese leader and was the first Asian to be made a Justice of Peace by the Governor.
 He was skilful at settling feuds among the Chinese.